-Wife arrested following fatal shooting of Oregon chef
+Wife arrested after Oregon chef killed at culinary school

 PORTLAND, Ore.
-(AP) — The wife of a chef fatally shot in June inside the Portland, Oregon, culinary school where he was a lead instructor has been arrested on suspicion of killing her spouse.
+(AP) — The wife of a chef fatally shot in June in the Portland, Oregon, culinary school where he was a lead instructor has been arrested on suspicion of killing her spouse.

-The Oregonian/OregonLive reports that 68-year-old Nancy L. Crampton-Brophy was arrested Wednesday and booked into the Multnomah County Detention Center on accusations of murder and unlawful use of a firearm.
+The Oregonian/OregonLive reports 68-year-old Nancy L. Crampton-Brophy was arrested Wednesday and booked into a jail on accusations of murder and unlawful use of a firearm.

 She is accused of killing Daniel Brophy June 2 at the Oregon Culinary Institute.

-Daniel Brophy, 63, had worked at the school since 2006.
-It wasn’t immediately clear if Crampton-Brophy had an attorney.

-Crampton-Brophy announced the death of her husband on her Facebook page the day after it occurred saying she was “struggling to make sense of everything right now.”
+Authorities have said he was alone at the school when he was discovered by students and staff.

 Most Read Nation & World Stories